Sarah Churchill, Duchess of Marlborough: Final dismissal

 The Duchess's last attempt to re-establish her friendship with Anne came in 1710 when they had their final meeting.
 An account written by the Duchess shortly afterwards shows that she pleaded to be given an explanation of why their friendship was at an end, but Anne was unmoved, coldly repeating a few set phrases such as "I shall make no answer to anything you say" and "you may put it in writing".

 The Duchess was so appalled by the Queen's "inhuman" conduct that she was reduced to tears, and most unusually for a woman who rarely spoke of religion, ended by threatening the Queen with the judgment of God.
 Anne replied that God's judgment on her concerned herself only, but later admitted that this was the one remark from the Duchess that hurt her deeply.

-After hearing this, the Duke of Marlborough, realising that Anne intended to dismiss him and his wife, begged the Queen to keep them in their offices for nine months until the campaign was over, so that they could retire honourably.
+After hearing this, the Duke, realising that Anne intended to dismiss him and his wife, begged the Queen to keep them in their offices for nine months until the campaign was over, so that they could retire honourably.
 However, Anne told the Duke that "for her [Anne's] honour" the Duchess was to resign immediately and return her gold key – the symbol of her authority within the royal household – within two days.
 Years of trying the Queen's patience finally had resulted in her dismissal.
 When told the news, the Duchess, in a fit of pride, told the Duke to return the key to the Queen immediately.

-In January 1711, the Duchess of Marlborough lost the offices of Mistress of the Robes and Groom of the Stole and was replaced by Elizabeth Seymour, Duchess of Somerset.
+In January 1711, the Duchess of Marlborough lost the offices of Mistress of the Robes and Groom of the Stool and was replaced by Elizabeth Seymour, Duchess of Somerset.
 Abigail Masham was made Keeper of the Privy Purse.
 This broke a promise Anne had made to distribute these court offices to the Duchess of Marlborough's children.